AMVijay/aws-learning/dynamodb/README.md

 ## Index Concepts
 * DynamoDB allows to define Secondary Indexes which help to define more composite keys apart from Primary Partition Key and Sort Key.
-* Two types secondary index are provided.
+* Two types secondary index are available in DynamoDB.
+    1. Local Secondary Index - Adding new sort Key to the Primary Partition Key.
+    2. Global Secondary Index - Creating new Partition Key (mandatory) + Sort Key.

 ## Capacity of DynamoDB
-* RCU - Read Capacity Units
+* DynamoDB capacity is separated by Read and Write.
+Read capacity is defined using RCU - Read Capacity Units.
+Write Capacity is defined using WCU - Write Capacity Units.
+* RCU and WCU can be changed independent of other one based on need.
+* Both RCU and WCU can be defined
+    * Provisioned - Allocating the defined compute units always.
-* WCU - Write Capacity Units
+    * On-Demand - Pay per use concept.
+* Provisioned Configuration has Auto Scaling option available.
+It allows to configure the minimum capacity units, max capacity units and the condition to auto scale from minimum to maximum.

+## Export and Backup
+* By enabling the PITR (Point InTime Recovery), table content can be exported to S3 Bucket.
+Export Content will be in DynamoDB JSON format.

 ## Create Table using AWS CLI
 * `aws dynamodb create-table`